List of Di-Gata Defenders characters: Melosa

-Mel specializes in the Yan and Sum sigils like her mother Freya and her attacks are generally ice-based.
-Her Guardian is Draykor.
-Melosa keeps her Guardian's spirit in a special, one of a kind, spell-amulet she wears around her neck.
-The amulet is an heirloom received from her grandmother.
-She also allowed her to use the Tracker Stones for the Celestial Abyss to form a gladiator spear, helmet and shield, which she uses to force Kor Yin-an to escape.
-Melosa bears a resemblance to Storm from the X-Men of Marvel Comics.
+Like her mother Freya, Melosa specializes in the Yan and Sum sigils, and her attacks are generally ice-based.
+Her Guardian is Draykor, whose spirit she keeps in an amulet that she received from her grandmother.
+She can also use the Tracker Stones for the Celestial Abyss to form a gladiator spear, helmet and shield, which she uses to force Kor Yin-an to escape.